AI4Finance-Foundation/ElegantRL/docs/source/faq-en.rst

 -----------------
 If we focus on sample efficiency as a performance metric, off-policy is better that on-policy in general.

-On-policy use the data collected by behavior policy to update the target policy.
+On-policy use the data collected by the behavior policy to update the target policy.
 The on-policy algorithm keeps updating the target policy, until the difference between the behavior policy and target policy is so large that they cannot be considered as the same policy.

-After using these data to update the target policy, the on-policy algorithms should **delete the old training data** and re-collect data using the latest target policy as the behavior policy.
+After using the data to update the target policy, the on-policy algorithms **delete the old training data**, and re-collect the data and treat the latest target policy as the behavior policy.

 The target policy of off-policy algorithms can be any policies.
 So the off-policy algorithm **do not need to delete the old training data** unless the data in experimence replay buffer is too much and the capacity limit is reached.